 The plane came down on flat ground near Cashelard, Co.
 Donegal.
 The impact started a fire, which burned out the forward section and wings of the plane.

-Three of the 12-man aircrew died in the crash.
-Bodies of the dead airmen returned to Northern Ireland at the border near Belleek, Co.
-Fermanagh.
-Soldiers from the Irish Army based at Finner Camp provided a guard of honour.
-Irish authorities contacted RAF Castle Archdale.
-They permitted the Royal Air Force to enter neutral Ireland to retrieve guns and ammunition.
+Three of the 12-man aircrew died as a result the crash.
+Their bodies returned to Northern Ireland at the border near Belleek, Co.
+Fermanagh as soldiers from the Irish Army based at Finner Camp provided a guard of honour.
+Irish authorities contacted R.A.F.
+Castle Archdale, permitting the Royal Air Force to enter neutral Ireland to retrieve guns and ammunition.

 Short Sunderland NJ175 Crew